Prowler (Marvel Comics): Aaron Davis

 Sometime after the "Secret Wars" storyline, Aaron is seen on Earth-616 alive and well.
-Equipped with a recolored variant of "Iron Spider" armor, he forms his version of Sinister Six (consisting of Bombshell, Electro, the Hobgoblin, Sandman, and the Spot) and manages to have a reunion with Spider-Man trying to stop him.
-Despite Spider-Man's attempts, the Sinister Six carry out Aaron's heist and take off aboard a decommissioned S.H.I.E.L.D.
-Helicarrier.
-When the Champions interrupt a meeting with Lucia von Bardas as a buyer, Spider-Man attempts to persuade his uncle to give up his criminal ways.
+Equipped with a recolored version of the Iron Spider armor, he forms a version of the Sinister Six and manages to have a reunion with Spider-Man trying to stop him.
+Despite Spider-Man's attempts, the Sinister Six carry out Aaron's heist and take off aboard a decommissioned Helicarrier.
+When the Champions interrupt a meeting, Spider-Man attempts to persuade his uncle to give up his criminal ways.
 Although the chaos results in his apparent death, Aaron is later revealed to be alive, seemingly having followed his nephew's advice.
-Miles later goes to visit his reformed uncle.

-After Miles is kidnapped by the villain Assessor, Aaron obtains a new Prowler suit and tracks them down.
-With the help of Jefferson, who is using S.H.I.E.L.D. weaponry, Aaron rescues Miles, although Assessor escapes.

 After escaping from Ultimatum, Miles' burner clones, and Ultimatum's henchmen, Spider-Man and Prowler run into the Green Goblin and the Goblinoids.
-As Spider-Man and Prowler fight the Goblinoids, the Goblin states that a pulse will go off where anyone who took the Goblinoid drug will turn into the next wave of Goblinoids.
+As Spider-Man and Prowler fight the Goblinoids, the Goblin states that a pulse will go off, causing anyone who took the Goblinoid drug to transform into a Goblinoid.
 As Jefferson shows up to aid Captain America in fighting the Goblinoids, Bombshell and Starling catch up to Spider-Man and Prowler just as the Goblin catches up to them at Prospect Park.
-Ultimatum, his henchmen, and the Goblinoids attack Spider-Man, Captain America, Jefferson, Prowler, Bombshell, and Starling.
+Ultimatum, his henchmen, and the Goblinoids attack Spider-Man, Captain America, Jefferson, and Prowler.
 The Goblin recovers and attacks Prowler as Ultimatum plans to send Spider-Man back to Earth-1610.
 Prowler sacrifices himself to give off a reverse ionic pulse explosion by overloading his suit.
-This ends up sending Ultimatum and the Goblin back to Earth-1610 causing the Goblinoids to regress back to their human form while the remaining henchmen of Ultimatum flee the area.
+This returns Ultimatum and the Goblin to Earth-1610 and returns the Goblinoids to their human forms, while the remaining henchmen of Ultimatum flee.